 There might be lots at stake, including decisions that could impact the entire organisation or just your team.

 When those big difficult decisions come around, you’ll know how to make the best choice after reading this quick-fire guide including examples and processes to follow.

 What Actually Makes Decisions Difficult?

-As there’s many different decisions that need to be made, there can be plenty of reasons why you might find it difficult – including:
+As there are many different decisions that need to be made, there can be plenty of reasons why you might find it difficult – including:

-- Various factors that may be impacted by the outcome
+Various factors may be impacted by the outcome

 US Psychologist, Thomas Gilovich, provides hard evidence from his research in the 1990s that people experience greater regret from not taking action, compared to taking action that leads to a disappointing outcome.
 In simple terms, it’s better to act now, rather than leave more time for your indecision to thrive.